Nevil Dede: Club career

 He has played for KF Tirana since 1994 until 2008, except for the years 2004–2006 when he played for Elbasani.
 Dede also had a short spell in China in 2008 with Changsha.

 Dede was one of the most important individuals in the Elbasani squad that clinched Albanian Superliga title in the 2005–06 season.
 He played 33 matches and scored 5 goals, and was rewarded with Albanian Footballer of the Year award for his performances.

 Dede announced his retirement from the sport in September 2009 due to injuries.

 International career

 Dede made his debut for the Albania national team in 1995, and has been capped 30 times.

 Managerial career

 Tirana

 In October 2009, after retiring in the previous month, Dede was appointet assistant manager of Alban Tafaj at Tirana.
 His spell was short-lived however, as he left the club in February of the following year after falling out with Tafaj.

 Tirana return

 On 10 October 2010, Dede was renamed manager of Tirana for the remainder of the season, replacing the departed Sulejman Starova.
 He was presented to the media in the next day.

 Erzeni

 On 10 January 2018, Dede was named the manager of Kategoria e Parë side Erzeni; he was presented on the same day.
 However, after less than two weeks, Dede announced to have left the team, citing the distant distance from Tirana as the main reason.

+Bylis

+On 25 September 2024 Dede was appointed as the head coach of the KF Bylis.